PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 Number input field.
 Decimal is not allowed.

 It shows how many shares are hold.
-Its always lower than `No of Shares Vested`.
+Its always lower than or equal `No of Shares Vested`.

 #### Qualified Disposition Date